 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have a net metering agreement with your Prospect Park utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you have a net metering agreement with your Prospect Park utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.

-- Rebates: Solar rebates can be offered by your state or county, or by your local utility company.
-These rebates work as cash back that is applied after you purchase a solar system and before tax credits are calculated.
+- Rebates: Solar rebates may be provided by your county or state, or by your local utility company.
+These rebates are essentially partial refunds that are applied after you pay for a solar system and before tax credits are calculated.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit may apply to you is to get in touch with your local Prospect Park solar panel installation expert.
+The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Prospect Park solar panel installation expert.

 State & Local Solar Incentives